Choose a start date

-The Digital Filmmaking short course provides an opportunity to learn the art of filmmaking by taking part in the making of a short film.
-This short filmmaking course is run by experienced industry professionals.
-Students are introduced to rapidly developing digital formats, and the course takes them through the pre-production, production and post-production processes of making a short film.
-Students shoot on a professional digital camera and edit using Final Cut Pro.
+You will be introduced to rapidly developing digital formats, and the course takes you through the pre-production, production and post-production processes of making a short film.
+You will shoot on a professional digital camera and edit using Adobe Premiere film-editing software.

 David Pope is a director, producer and screenwriter.
 He also works as a consultant on projects, company strategy and in developing and delivering training and development programmes for the international film industry and to the wider creative and cultural industries.

 Directing credits include the award winning feature film MILES FROM NOWHERE.